zylin1051/AT_Studying_Notes/README.md

   - less crystalline material, or
   - a smaller melting contribution.
 - The DSC “area” is the integrated peak area relative to the baseline, and it represents the melting enthalpy in J/g.

+## Melt Flow Rate (MFR)
+Measures how easily a **molten polymer** flows under *a specified temperature and load*.
+- Unit: g/10 min
+- A polymer sample is heated until molten.
+Then a standard weight pushes the molten polymer through a small opening.
+The lab measures how much material flows out in 10 minutes.